ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Related Work

-Text-to-image generation advanced greatly with the introduction of diffusion models~\cite{ho2020denoising}, which can produce high-quality and diverse images of a wide range of concepts \cite{dhariwal2021diffusion, rombach2022high, podellsdxl, xiao2024omnigen}.
-However, they still struggle with rare concepts and cannot generate user-specific concepts without additional training or optimization.
+\textbf{Text-to-image generation} advanced greatly with the introduction of diffusion models~\citep{ho2020denoising}, which produce high-quality and diverse images of a wide range of concepts \citep{dhariwal2021diffusion, rombach2022high, podellsdxl, xiao2024omnigen}.
+However, they struggle with rare concepts and cannot generate user-specific concepts without additional training or optimization.

 \textbf{Personalization} works generate images of a user-specific concept.
-However, they often require an optimization process for learning each new concept~\cite{nitzan2022mystyle, galimage, ruiz2023dreambooth, arar2024palp, alaluf2023neural, voynov2023p+, avrahami2023break, kumari2023multi}.
-To mitigate this challenge, recent works train image-encoders that allow prompting existing pretrained generative models with images~\cite{ye2023ip,gal2023encoder,wei2023elite,shi2024instantbooth,gal2024lcm,patashnik2025nested}.
+However, they often require an optimization process for learning each new concept~\citep{nitzan2022mystyle, galimage, ruiz2023dreambooth, arar2024palp, alaluf2023neural, voynov2023p+, avrahami2023break, kumari2023multi}.
+To mitigate this challenge, recent works train image-encoders that allow prompting existing pretrained generative models with images~\citep{ye2023ip, wang2024instantid}.

-\textbf{Rare Concept Generation} works that explored generating rare concepts without image retrieval, used a few examples of each rare concept to optimize seeds that produce images similar to the references~\cite{samuel2024norm,samuel2024generating}.
-However, in addition to the requirement of an optimization process per new concept, these works also do not address the questions of how to choose or find the reference images.
+\textbf{Rare Concept Generation} focuses on image generation of uncommon concepts. \cite{samuel2024norm, samuel2024generating} explored generating rare concepts using a few examples of each rare concept to optimize seeds that produce images similar to the references.
+However, in addition to the requirement of an optimization process per new concept, these works do not address the questions of how to find and choose the reference images. \citet{pan2025finediffusion} suggests a parameter-efficient fine-tuning approach over full datasets.